 Tomorrow the president will address the Scottish Parliament in Edinburgh.

 Yesterday, he met First Minister Nicola Sturgeon and hailed the historic ties between Scotland and Ireland during an address to Glasgow's Irish community at an event at the Govanhill Neighbourhood Centre.

 President Higgins said the heritage, culture and language of the two nations were "deeply interwoven", allowing for a "profound connection and understanding" between their people.

 Mr Higgins will leave Scotland for France the following day ahead of a commemorative event to mark the centenary of the Battle of the Somme.

-Following the meeting, Ms Sturgeon said she would be looking to have conversations with countries like Ireland as it begins to explore options to stay in the EU following the British vote to leave the bloc.
+Following her meeting with the President, Ms Sturgeon said she would be seeking to have conversations with countries such as Ireland as Scotland begins to explore options to stay in the EU following the British vote to leave the bloc.

 She said Ireland was an important friend to Scotland and she looked forward to strengthening links between the countries.